Vibrant colors and ease of maintenence are what make croton a great houseplant. Know everything about Croton Plant Care Indoors and more!

 The croton’s bright colors can draw just the right amount of attention to any space it occupies.
 Though it has quite the reputation of being a fussy plant, in reality, Croton Plant Care Indoors, if done correctly, can make it one of the most resilient and hard-to-kill plants.

 Have a look at the different types of Crotons you can grow here

-The tropical plant has leathery thick leaves of differing shapes, shadings, and sizes.
+The tropical plant has leathery, thick leaves of differing shapes, shadings, and sizes.
 With age, the plant’s tone may turn darker.
-When grown in the wild, it can generally grow up to 8-10 feet in height; however, it remains a lot more modest when grown as a houseplant.
+It can generally grow up to 8-10 feet in height; however, it remains a lot more modest when grown as a houseplant.

 Kindly note that houseplant is poisonous if ingested.
 Croton can give out a smooth sap that can make stains and bother the skin.

 - Gold Star: It has green leaves splashed with the brightest’ stars’ in a gold-tone that can instantly add warmth to your home.

 - Petra: A popular cultivar with deep green leaves and veins in orange, auburn, scarlet, yellow, lemon colors are also known for its stunning bushy foliage.

 - Eleanor Roosevelt: Another popular cultivar with slender leaves in shades of lime green to burgundy dotted with bright yellow gives an impression of spray painted.

 - Oakleaf: As the name suggests, it has oak leaf-shaped bronze-colored or dark green leaves with yellow, red, and orange veins.

 - Take 6-8 inches of cutting from an actively growing branch by cutting at a 45-degree angle, just above a node.
 Remove all the bottom leaves, keeping the top ones intact.